JLESC/jlesc.github.io/about/index.md

 The success of the JLPC motivated its extension to other partners.
 Argonne National Laboratory joined in 2013.
-Barcelona Supercomputing Center joined in 2014 and Jülich Supercomputing Centre joined in 2015.
+Barcelona Supercomputing Center joined in 2014 and the JLPC became the Joint Laboratory on Extreme Scale Computing.
+Jülich Supercomputing Centre and RIKEN Center for Computational Science (then RIKEN AICS) joined in 2015.
-In June 2014 the JLPC became the Joint-Laboratory on Extreme Scale Computing.
+In 2018, the University of Tennessee became the first associate partner.
 The JLESC is still based at Illinois.

 <div id="institutes" class="card-columns">